 - using e-resources for scholarly, educational, or scientific research, teaching, private study, and clinical purposes

 - sending a copy of an article to another authorized user (i.e. current faculty, students, or staff)

-- posting the URL to the publisher’s version of the article on a class website (publisher links will allow only authorized users access)
+- posting the URL to the publisher’s version of the article on a restricted class website (publisher links will allow only authorized users access)

-Engagement in any of the activities included in the list below may result in an immediate suspension of the patron’s access to online library resources.
+The following activities generally are not permitted.
+Further, engaging in any of the activities included in the list below may result in an immediate suspension of the patron’s access to online library resources.

-- systematic downloading or printing of entire journal issues or volumes, or large portions of other e-resources is not permitted
+- systematic downloading or printing of entire journal issues or volumes, or large portions of other e-resources

-- transmitting, disseminating, or otherwise making online content available to unauthorized users (i.e. sending to mailing lists or electronic bulletin boards) is not permitted
+- transmitting, disseminating, or otherwise making online content available to unauthorized users (i.e. sending to mailing lists or electronic bulletin boards)

 Full licenses for many publishers, specifying all the terms and conditions, are available at their websites.
-Copies of agreements entered into by the California Digital Library (CDL) on behalf of the University of California system can be viewed at: cdlib.org/services/collections/licensed/resources/redacted-license-agreements/.
+Copies of agreements entered into by the California Digital Library (CDL) on behalf of the University of California system can be viewed at cdlib.org/services/collections/licensed/resources/redacted-license-agreements/.